 This creates challenges and forces us to investigate new technologies to continuously and automatically monitor animals.
-Precision Livestock Farming makes that possible.
+Our systems make that possible.
 We need to focus on animals individually, so their signals can be detected and interpreted.
 We need to be able to answer questions like:

 iFarming (also know as smart farming) is Fancom’s system for animal housing that keeps your farm and livestock in the very best condition. iFarming is characterised by automatic and continuous monitoring of all environmental factors in the house, combined with measurements on and around the animal.
 The result is sustainable and profitable production!
 The new Precision Livestock Farming (PLF) technology is also applied within the scope of iFarming.